delinea/pyppe/README.md

 *Note that the typical computation time for a single planet pair is of several minutes.*

 To create graphs showing the probability of PPE events as a function of time, type `python3 createGraphs.py <inputDir> <outputDir>` in a terminal window.

+### Acknowledgements
+This code has been developed by *[Maxime Marchand](mailto:Maxime.Marchand@etu.unige.ch)* as part of a Master project at the Department of Astrononmy of the University of Geneva.